01 of 06

 Keep a Junk Bowl

-If your counter ends up being the repository of every scrap of paper, wayward knick knack, and other portable thing-y in the house, place a small to medium sized bowl or bin in a corner of the counter to hold it all.
-Every week or so, sort through this random stuff and either throw it away or redistribute it to its proper location.
+If your counter ends up being the repository of every scrap of paper and wayward knickknack in the house, place a small to medium sized bowl or bin in a corner of the counter to hold it all.
+Every week or so, sort through this collection and either throw it away or redistribute it to its proper location.
 If it quickly overflows, and you discover that most items in it have no proper home, it’s time to implement some new organization tips and possibly buy or make a dedicated mail holder, knitting bag, or whatever else would help your clutter stay off your counter.Continue to 4 of 6 below.

 04 of 06

 Mason jars are hot right now, but they’ve been useful in the kitchen for ages.
 You can store sugar, dry pasta, candy, or practically anything else in these appealing glass containers.
-Of course, you can also use any other jars or bottles as countertop storage, just make sure that they seal tightly if you’re keeping food in them.
+Of course, you can also use any other jars or bottles as countertop storage–just make sure that they seal tightly if you’re keeping food in them.
 If you’re storing rubber bands or twist ties, any sort of container will do and lids aren’t necessary.
-Whatever you pick, simply line them up so they look neat (I like to organize mine by size as well, large to small) and preferably against a wall to make more space at the front of the counter.Continue to 5 of 6 below.
+Whatever you pick, simply line them up so they look neat, perhaps organized by size, and preferably against a wall to make more space at the front of the counter.Continue to 5 of 6 below.

 05 of 06